-Party Area of responsibility Property management Responsible for management of the whole property, maintenance agreements and other such affair management, dealing with notified safety and other deficiencies, or delegating the responsibility to others.
-The manager serves as a contact person for the supervision by the authorities and other such matters and participates in e.g. fire inspection tours.
-Property maintenance The technical systems and security devices on the property, maintenance of the yard area, necessary snow dropping etc. The maintenance person detects deficiencies when moving in the area and takes care of them on their own or informs the property management.
-Resident The resident is responsible for their own apartment and storage space as well as their own movables and operations in the cooperative.
-The maintenance company is responsible for property systems or fixed structures located in the residential premises.
-Normal information flow in terms of deficiencies: Resident Maintenance company Property management
+Party Area of responsibility Property management Responsible for the management of the entire property, managing maintenance contracts and equivalent matters, addressing reported security or other breaches or assigning them to other parties.
+The manager is the contact person for regulatory control and other such matters and participates in e.g. fire inspection rounds Property maintenance Responsible for the technical systems and security devices on the property, management of the yard area, necessary snow clearing etc. The maintenance person observes any issues while moving around the property and manages them on their own or reports the issue to the manager.
+Resident The resident is responsible for their own living area and storage booth as well as their movables and operations in the company.
+The property systems or fixed structures on the residents' premises are managed by the maintenance company.
+Normal information flow in terms of deficiencies: Resident Maintenance company Management

-The residents may notify the maintenance or management about safety matters or other deficiencies by phone or e-mail, the necessary information are e.g. in the "Organisation" section of this plan.
+The residents can report the safety observations or other deficiencies to the maintenance or the property management by phone or by e-mail, the necessary contact information can be found e.g. in the "Organisation" chapter of this plan.